namezhenzhang/namezhenzhang.github.io/README.md

 # Academic Website Template

-A clean, modern academic website template based on Sixun Dong's homepage design.
+A clean, modern academic website template with a powerful **config-driven system** for easy content management.

 ## 🎯 Features

+- **Config-Driven Content**: Update your entire website by editing one JSON file
+- **Automatic Generation**: Generate HTML files with a single command
 - **Minimal & Clean Design**: Focus on content with modern typography
 - **Responsive Layout**: Works perfectly on desktop, tablet, and mobile
 - **Academic-Focused**: Optimized for researchers and academics
 - **Blog Support**: Integrated blog with cover images, tags, and categories
-- **Fast Loading**: Pure HTML/CSS/JS, no heavy frameworks
+- **Easy Updates**: Add publications, experience, news without writing HTML

 ## 🏗️ Structure